Kanab ambersnail: Population

 Only two wild populations of the snail are known to exist, specifically, Three Lakes near Kanab, Utah and Vasey's Paradise.
 The latter was not discovered until 1991 when a survey of mollusks in the area was conducted.
-There was formerly a third population present in Kanab, Utah, but it is believed to have become extirpated through the destruction of its habitat.
+There was formerly a third population present in Kanab, Utah, but it is believed to have become extirpated, due to the destruction of its habitat.

 In the 2013 Culver et al. study, scientists from the Fish and WIldlife service collected 14 ambersnails from 12 locations in Arizona and Utah, including "Kanab ambersnail, Niobrara ambersnail, blunt ambersnail (Oxyloma retusum), undescribed species of Oxyloma, and individuals from Catinella (used to provide an outgroup comparison)."
 This study included samples from all three extant populations identified as Kanab ambersnail.
 Between the Oxyloma populations, shell morphology did not have the variation usually associated with different species, leading the authors to state that none of the 12 populations sampled was reproductively isolated from the others.

 Conservation

 In November 1991, Kanab ambersnail was proposed for emergency listing by the United States Fish and Wildlife Service.
 The Kanab ambersnail had been included United States Fish and Wildlife Service list of endangered mammals and birds since April 1992.

 The Kanab ambersnail was previously evaluated as Critically Endangered on the IUCN Red List of Threatened Species.

 Reintroduction releases were conducted at three sites along the Colorado river, each releasing 150 snails.
 The first of these releases was conducted in September 1998, and all sites were sufficiently high enough to not be flooded by normal dam activity.
 A second release was conducted at the same three sites in July 1999 to boost population densities and improve genetic variability, but only one of the three sites, Upper Elves Chasm, has established a new population.

-In Utah, its habitat was threatened by commercial development, whereas the Grand Canyon population is threatened by discharges from the Glen Canyon Dam which can sweep the snail and its habitat downstream.
+In Utah, its habitat is threatened by commercial development, whereas the Grand Canyon population is threatened by discharges from the Glen Canyon Dam which can sweep the snail and its habitat downstream.

 Post Delisting

-With this delisting, the previously applied prohibitions and conservation measures under the Act ceased to apply to the snail formerly known as the Kanab ambersnail.
-This change in status also lifted restrictions on interstate commerce, import, and export related to the snail.
+With the delisting, the previously applied prohibitions and conservation measures under the Act ceased to apply to the snail formerly known as the Kanab ambersnail.
+The change in status also lifted restrictions on interstate commerce, import, and export related to the snail.
 Additionally, Federal agencies are no longer mandated to consult under section 7 of the Act regarding actions that may potentially affect the snails previously identified as Kanab ambersnail or their habitat.
-This deregulation reflects the updated understanding of the snail's taxonomy and its alignment with other common ambersnails within the same taxa.
+The deregulation reflects the updated understanding of the snail's taxonomy and its alignment with other common ambersnails within the same taxa.